starlight-software-co/keycloak-hmac-sha/README.md

 # keycloak-hmac-sha
 Keycloak Authentication SPI for HMAC SHA hashing.
 This is a simple implementation which that takes the raw password from the user concatenates the generated salt value and then hashes it.
 This is very much not that secure over newer best practices that utilizes PBKDF2 (Password-Based Key Derivation Function 2) with iterations that provide a heavy compute cost for brute force attacks.
+This plugin by default will re-hash passwords that successfully validate in order to slowly migrate legacy passwords to newer practices.

 ## Build JAR